NFTLootBox Price Up 17.7% Over Last 7 Days (LOOT)

 - Lido stETH (STETH) traded 0.6% lower against the dollar and now trades at $2,947.45 or 0.07417648 BTC.

-NFTLootBox launched on November 7th, 2020.
+NFTLootBox’s launch date was November 7th, 2020.
 NFTLootBox’s total supply is 40,000 coins and its circulating supply is 22,599 coins.
-NFTLootBox’s official Twitter account is @NFTLootBox.
-NFTLootBox’s official message board is nftlootbox.medium.com.
 The Reddit community for NFTLootBox is https://reddit.com/r/NFTLootBox and the currency’s Github account can be viewed here.
 NFTLootBox’s official website is nftlootbox.com.
+The official message board for NFTLootBox is nftlootbox.medium.com.
+NFTLootBox’s official Twitter account is @NFTLootBox.

-It is usually not possible to purchase alternative cryptocurrencies such as NFTLootBox directly using US dollars.
-Investors seeking to acquire NFTLootBox should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase NFTLootBox using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as NFTLootBox directly using US dollars.
+Investors seeking to acquire NFTLootBox should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy NFTLootBox using one of the exchanges listed above.

 Receive News & Updates for NFTLootBox Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for NFTLootBox and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.